The Health Effects Institute

 • Full applications (by invitation only) should be submitted no later than September 1, 2016.
 Full applications will be reviewed by outside experts and the Research Committee and HEI’s feedback and final decision will be communicated by mid November.

 Please scroll down for application forms and instructions.
-For more information please contact Dr. Annemoon van Erp (+1 617 488 2346).
+The RFPA text (see link above) includes information on where to submit the application.
+For more information please contact Dr. Katy Walker (+1 617 488 2310).

 Forms and Instructions